-- Meet traceability performance standards by documenting and recording traces and trace exercises as described in 4.3 below. - Continue to assist with producer compliance in tagging all breeding cattle prior to these cattle leaving the farm and before comingling with other livestock. - Continue use of Trace First's CoreOne database as a compatible system with USDA APHIS and as the Board's animal health database. - Continued implementation of an outreach plan to educate and assist livestock dealers, agents, producers, veterinarians, individuals associated with concentration points, and other stakeholders on animal disease traceability. - Continue to develop positive relationships with Minnesota cattle dealers and agents, thereby encouraging cooperation and improvement of animal disease traceability.
-Continue to work with these dealers/agents by first; updating all available contact information in the Board's animal health database, and second; regularly reaching out to subsets of individuals regarding animal identification and record-keeping requirements. - Continue to educate producers about the importance of good record keeping increasing compliance with Minnesota's rule that requires anyone who places official identification devices to keep records of all devices placed in addition to the acquisition and disposition of the identified cattle. - Continue to educate the public about the Board's rules which contain needed authorities and procedures for livestock traceability.
-These became effective April 1, 2013.
-Continue enforcement of these rules.
+- Meet traceability performance standards by documenting and recording traces and traceability exercises as described in 4.3 below. - Continue to assist with producer compliance in tagging all breeding cattle prior to these cattle leaving the farm and before comingling with other livestock. - Continue use of Trace First's CoreOne database as a compatible system with USDA APHIS and as the Board's animal health database. - Continued implementation of an outreach plan to educate and assist livestock dealers, agents,

-- Permit slaughter-only handling facilities as needed and monitor compliance with livestock identification and record keeping requirements at these facilities.
+- producers, veterinarians, individuals associated with concentration points, and other stakeholders on animal disease traceability. - Continue to develop positive relationships with Minnesota cattle dealers and agents, thereby encouraging cooperation and improvement of animal disease traceability.
+Continue to work with these dealers/agents by maintaining available contact information in the Board's animal health database. - Continue to educate producers about the importance of good record keeping as it relates to traceability in the event of a disease outbreak and to increase compliance with Minnesota's Rules around application or removal of official ID and the associated animal records. - Continue to educate the public about the Board's Rules which contain needed enforcement and procedures for livestock traceability and fulfilling Board missions. - Permit slaughter-only handling facilities as needed and monitor compliance with livestock identification and record keeping requirements at these facilities.
 Currently, there are three permitted slaughter-only handling facilities in the state. - Enforce the Board's rule that all breeding cattle must be officially identified before they leave the farm and are comingled with other livestock.
-Enforce the Board's rule that all individuals that buy breeding cattle must keep records of the cattle's official identification numbers as well as when/where the cattle were acquired from and when/where they were disposed (sold, transferred, traded, etc.) - Monitor and enforce official identification and record keeping requirements at livestock concentrations points. - Continue to implement compliance policies to address movement and identification violations. - Increase the availability of electronic records for cattle and bison to assist with animal disease traceability efforts and continue to monitor identification and interstate movement activities. - Continue to look for opportunities to increase the efficiency of data collection for sightings of cattle within the state (e.g. test charts, Brucellosis vaccination records) and coming into the state (e.g. CVIs) within the Board's animal health database prioritizing electronic data capture methods. - Continue sending Minnesota premises numbers (LIDs) to the USDA to allow livestock producers to order '840' series AIN tags direct from manufacturers.
-Solely the LID number is sent to the USDA, no contact or locational information accompanies the LID. - Continue to work with Trace First to further develop CVI Central as a tool for complete and thorough CVI processing, storage, data transmittal, CVI compliance documentation, and data auto-capture. - Encourage the use of electronic CVI options for accredited veterinarians.
+Enforce the Board's rule that all individuals that buy breeding cattle must keep records of the cattle's official identification numbers as well as when/where the cattle were acquired from and when/where they were disposed (sold, transferred, traded, etc.) - Monitor and enforce official identification and record keeping requirements at livestock concentrations points. - Continue to implement compliance policies to address movement and identification violations. - Increase the availability of electronic records for cattle and bison to assist with animal disease traceability efforts and continue to monitor identification and interstate movement activities. - Continue to look for opportunities to increase the efficiency of data collection for sightings of cattle within the state (e.g. test charts, Brucellosis vaccination records) and imports (e.g. CVIs) within the Board's animal health database prioritizing electronic data capture methods. - Continue to work with TraceFirst to further develop CVI Central as a tool for complete and thorough CVI processing, storage, data transmittal, CVI compliance documentation, and data auto-capture. - Encourage the use of electronic CVI options for accredited veterinarians.